Somers Point and Galloway Township schools move to remote learning until January

-The Somers Point schools went all-remote on Monday and will continue until Friday, Jan.
-15. A hybrid model is planned to go into effect on Monday, Jan.
+The Somers Point schools went all-remote Monday and will continue until Jan.
+15. A hybrid model is planned to go into effect Jan.
 19.

 Support Local Journalism

-All students in the hybrid model are reporting in-person as per the usual schedule this week.
+TRAVERSE CITY, Mich. — Hunting was a big part of Zane Goucher’s youth, when he pursued white…

-Although a family may be inclined to keep their children home, Galloway Township Superintendent Annette C. Giaquinto urged parents to have students attend this week.
-Teachers will be preparing them for the transition to all virtual, including distributing any materials they may need.
+Although a family may be inclined to keep their children home, Galloway Superintendent Annette C. Giaquinto urged parents to have students attend this week.
+Teachers will be preparing them for the transition to all-virtual, including distributing any materials they may need.

-If a child is excluded from school for a COVID reason during this week, the district will make separate arrangements, Giaquinto said.
+If a child is excluded from school for COVID-19 reasons this week, the district will make separate arrangements, Giaquinto said.

-Any individual classes and GTMS Team D that are all virtual this week, the district will also make arrangements, Giaquinto said.

 More detailed information for families and expectations for staff will be provided this week.